vvivchar/datasciencecoursera/README.md

 # hello-world

 This is training file that shows correlation between ALA mutation of interface residues between two proteins.
 It gives possibility to find the best ALA mutation and to define hot spots in interface between two proteins.
+Use cor.r R script to analyze dat.csv data.